Access Control (8 min)

 The project used for demonstrative purposes has two pages.
 The first page is where users can view their content details, create a new contact, or update their details.
 The second page is an account details page where users can view all contacts under their account and update the account name.

 In Salesforce, we have a field called Account Role, which holds two values: regular contact and account manager.
-We will configure access control so that regular contacts can update their contact information but cannot create a new contact nor can they see the Account Details page.
+We will configure access control so that regular contacts can update their contact information but cannot create a new contact or see the Account Details page.

 03 Adding Access Control Roles